lpyw0001/TRC3000-NephroMate/README.md

 * Heparin Pump

 **Dialysis Circuit**
-* Dialysate Temperature
+* Dialysate Pressure
 * Dialysate Conductivity
-* Blood Leak Detector
-* Waste Pressure
 * pH
-* Dialysate Pressure
+* Dialysate Temperature
 * Dialysate Level
+* Water Level
+* Blood Leak Detector
+* Bypass Valve
+* Dialysate Pump
 * Mixer
-* Dialysate Clamp
-* Waste Pump
 * Deaerator
+* Reverse Osmosis
 * Heater

+**Waste Removal**
+* Waste Pressure
+* Waste pump (Ultrafiltration)

 ## Operating Philosophy
-The Haemodialysis machine is controlled by 3 x Arduino Unos communicating via I2C.
+The Haemodialysis machine is controlled by 3 x Arduino Unos communicating via I2C, operating with a master-slave architecture (1 x Master, 2 x Slaves).
 The machine starts operating for a configurable amount of time when the user presses the **start** button.
-The machine stops when any of the following occur:
+The machine stops completely when any of the following occur:
 * the predefined run-time has elapsed, or
-* a fault condition triggers an emergency stop, or
+* air is detected in the lines, or
 * the user presses the **emergency stop** button.

+When an emergency stop is triggered, all devices stop running, the servo's actuate to clamp the lines and the bypass valve diverts any residual dialysate flow to waste.
+Before commencing a session the user is required to enter the following parameters:
+* Session length (minutes)
+* Desired fluid removal (L)
+* Patient weight (kg)
+* Heparin duration (minutes) - if required

+Once entered the machine calculates the ultrafiltration rate (UFR) and if this rate is unsafe will prompt the user to re-enter values until a safe rate is calculated.
+All analogue values are to be read and scaled on their attached microcontroller and the scaled value relayed to the master for process control.
+The master will print these values to the serial monitor.
+The current run-state of the machine can be viewed on the LCD panel.
+When an alarm is triggered, there will be both an audible and visual indicator.

+**Blood Circuit**
+The heparin pump, if required, will run for the user input duration, at a fixed speed.
+The venous clamps will be actuated when an emergency stop is triggered, either by user input or air detection.
+The blood pump speed is controller via a PID loop to maintain an appropriate flow rate on the inflow line.
+The blood pump will stop when a fault condition is triggered, which includes the following:
+* Emergency stop
+* Arterial pressure alarm
+* Venous pressure alarm
+* Blood flow rate alarm
+* Water level alarm
+* Venous temperature alarm
+* Blood leak detected

+**Dialysate Circuit**
+The bypass valve actuates to divert dialysate to waste when any of the following fault conditions occur:
+* Emergency stop
+* Dialysate conductivity alarm
+* pH alarm
+* Dialysate temperature alarm
+* Dialysate level alarm

-The blood pump speed is controlled via a PID loop to maintain appropriate pressure on the inflow line.
-The Heparin pump runs at a user set speed, for a user set duration (configured in software).
-The speed of the heater is controlled by a PID loop to maintain appropriate dialysate temperature.
+The dialysate pump runs at a fixed speed continuously unless a dialysate fault condition occurs, which is any of the five listed above.
+The mixer, deaerator and reverse osmosis machine run continuously.
+The heater is controlled by a PID loop to maintain appropriate dialysate temperature.

-The current value of all analogue instruments is displayed on the LCD panels, with alarms indicated by an LED and buzzer.

-If the dialysate temperature or conductivity is out-of-range, the dialysis opearation is stopped, and the dialysis diverted to waste.
-Similarly, if any pressure alarms are triggered on the blood circuit, or the venous temperature alarm is triggered the blood pump is stopped.
+**Waste Circuit**
+The ultrafiltration pump runs at the speed calculated to maintain the required pressure for the desired fluid removal.
+The waste pump will stop when any of the following fault conditions are triggered:
+* Emergency stop
+* Waste pressure alarm

+The circuits lines are primed between every session, and automatic verification of alarms is performed before every session.